Timiport/natgeo-scrap/README.md

-# tetw-scrap
+# natgeo-scrap
-A scrapy program to scrapy articles from The Electric Typewriter (tetw.org)
+A scrapy program to scrapy articles from Nation Geography